Blind238/SwipeTable/src/pages/reports/internship-report.md

 The student can judge a product at delivery whether it passes general quality standards.

 **Progress**
 As was planned, I delivered a working product with clear instructions on how to contribute, according to current Github best practices.
+There were instructions on how to use it and also on how to contribute to the project.

+SwipeTable itself was delivered according to the case.
+The case didn't mention editing data grids so it was not implemented.

 **Room for improvement**
 There were no formal acceptance tests done on SwipeTable.
+Also, I didn't check if compilation worked on Linux or MacOS because I was using a Windows laptop.

 # 5. General Competencies